Fonta1n3/FullyNoded/Docs/QandA.md

 The auth has nothing to do with wallet creation.
 [Here](https://matt.traudt.xyz/posts/creating-private-v3-FgbdRTFr.html) is a decent explainer by Matt Traudt.

+If you'd like to deepdive into the subject: [here](https://github.com/torproject/torspec/blob/master/rend-spec-v3.txt) the *Tor Rendezvous Specification - Version 3*

 #### Question :  FN requires RPC creds inputted in order to create a hot wallet that will then provide Tor v3 auth, is that correct?

 `Rpc` has nothing to do with `tor auth`.
 Rpc credentials are needed to make commands to your `node`.